montythummar/YoutubeExplode/ReadMe.md

 ===================

-Light-weight .NET library that parses out various public information on Youtube videos, including download URLs.
-Works with signed videos.
+Light-weight .NET library that parses public meta data on Youtube videos.

 **Download:**

 The library is distributed as a [nuget package](https://www.nuget.org/packages/YoutubeExplode): `Install-Package YoutubeExplode`

-If you want to download the demo application - navigate to the [releases](https://github.com/Tyrrrz/YoutubeExplode/releases)
+You can also find the last stable version in [releases](https://github.com/Tyrrrz/YoutubeExplode/releases)

 **Features:**